kit-data-manager/metastore2/README.md

 - update added metadata

 ## Installation
-There are three ways to install metaStore2 as a micorservice:
+There are three ways to install metaStore2 as a microservice:
 - [Using](#Installation-via-DockerHub) the image available via [DockerHub](https://hub.docker.com/r/kitdm/) (***recommended***)
 - [Building](#Build-docker-container-locally) docker image locally
 - [Building](#Build-and-run-locally) and running locally